For Squarespace

 Third-party services we use

 Pengon runs on Cloudflare (Workers, D1, Workers AI, Pages).
 Auth is handled by Clerk.
 Transactional emails (recovery notices) are sent by Resend.
-Form classification runs on Cloudflare Workers AI using Meta’s Llama 4 Scout.
+Founding Member payments are processed by Stripe.
+Form classification runs on Cloudflare Workers AI using Mistral Small 3.1 24B, optionally augmented with a Pengon-trained LoRA adapter.
 Each of these processes data on our behalf under their own data-processing terms; we don’t share data with anyone else.

 Your rights